 The hotel stands at the very top of Nob Hill – the structure survived the 1906 earthquake, was renovated by one of America’s first female architects Julia Morgan in the same year, and opened in 1907.
 This is one majestic hotel indeed, with a century of American history and a Who’s Who-style list of dignitaries and celebrities guests that have also passed through those revolving doors.

 The splendour of the circular entrance lobby, with its warm tones, majestic marble columns and lush carpets and fabrics, makes any visit feel like an occasion.
 As soon as I saw the lobby, I had it mentally marked down for a photo shoot.
-Little did I know, it would be on the very last day at 5am when I would achieve the best guest-free shot.

 There are so many highlights to this hotel.